north-numerical-computing/MATLAB-tensor-core/README.md

 ## Example: Using in-built models

 The following example rounds two matrices to fp16 and multiplies them using the model of the B200 tensor core.
-Note that B200TC compute the GEMM and alpha and beta scale factors are set to 1.
+Note that B200TC computes the GEMM, with alpha and beta scale factors set to 1.

 ```
 >> inopts.format = 'binary16';